AMReX-Combustion/PeleC/Docs/sphinx_doc/Algorithms.rst

 Advective Flux Calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+Warning:: This documentation is a placeholder, and contents should currently be considered a work in progress, out of context, or just plain wrong until this note is removed!

 The advective (hyperbolic) fluxes computation is driven by the routine pc_hyp_mol_flux found in the file Hyp_pele_MOL_3d.F90, with call signature: